UCSBCarpentry/CustomLibraryBash/_episodes/03-working-with-files-and-folders.md

 This provides a view of the first ten lines, or as much of the first ten lines as fits the width of your teminal.

-Your output might look different because the text is wrapping, making it even more difficult to comprehend.
-For standard Bash, you can disable line wrapping with `tput rmam` (`tput smam` re-enables it).
+Mac Terminal users: you can renable line wrapping with `tput smam`.

 Tail, you might guess `tail Desk_Tracker_2017.csv` gets you the last ten lines: